iggnas/linux-catgirl-edition/README.md

 You can download the precompiled package either from the [releases page](https://github.com/pparaxan/linux-catgirl-edition/releases) or build from the [actions page](https://github.com/pparaxan/linux-catgirl-edition/actions).

 ## How do I compile linux-catgirl-edition locally?

 * Make a folder named "linux-catgirl-edition" and place the [PKGBUILD](https://github.com/pparaxan/linux-catgirl-edition/blob/main/PKGBUILD) inside it.
+* This is important, open the `PKGBUILD` file and enable or disable any optimizations you may or may not want[^2].
 * Run the command `makepkg -scf --cleanbuild --skipchecksums` to install the package.

+[^2]: don't worry, its very documented. and to clarify the important part: many optimizations displayed in the optimizations section are disabled by default because I know some of you will blindly `makepkg -s` anyway.

 That's it, Enjoy the Catgirl Edition of Linux!